commons-app/commons-app-documentation/Project-maintenance.md

 # Pull requests and merging workflow

 - All changes must be done via pull requests.
 - Any reviewers can merge a pull request from another developer after review.
+Before merging, please ensure the following requirements are met:
-- Except for small/straightforward changes, it is strongly recommended that the reviewer test the code before merging.
-This can be done via `git fetch upstream pull/304/head:pr-304` then `git checkout pr-304`.
+ - Unless the changes are extremely small/straightforward (e.g. changing part of a string), the PR must be tested at least once and the results of the tests documented in a comment on that PR.
+You can test the PR via `git fetch upstream pull/304/head:pr-304` then `git checkout pr-304`
-- The reviewer should also request appropriate documentation of the pull request via [Javadocs](https://github.com/commons-app/apps-android-commons/wiki/Code-style#javadocs), and check that any strings added do not have [unescaped HTML tags](https://github.com/commons-app/apps-android-commons/issues/1333#issuecomment-412430539).
+ - Ensure that there is appropriate documentation of the pull request via [Javadocs](https://github.com/commons-app/apps-android-commons/wiki/Code-style#javadocs).
+All new classes and methods must have Javadocs.
+ - Check that any strings added do not have [unescaped HTML tags](https://github.com/commons-app/apps-android-commons/issues/1333#issuecomment-412430539), and that string literals are avoided.
+ - Check that new libraries are not added without [appropriate discussion](https://github.com/commons-app/apps-android-commons/wiki/Code-style#new-libraries) in a separate issue.
 - Nobody can merge their own pull requests.
 The only exception is for the project leader, who can push straightforward changelogs/versioning/etc or urgent bugfixes.
 - We strongly prefer that pull requests be merged via "Squash and merge".